LBRYFoundation/lbry.org/docs/verified/README.md

 ## How to become a verified creator

-Request the verified creator role by tagging the @Creator’s Council.
+Request the verified creator role by tagging the `@Creator’s Council`.
 You will be asked to share your LBRY channel.
 If the following requirements are met, you will be made a verified creator.